Location: City of Rochester, Monroe County

 Construction of El Camino was finished in Spring of 2012 with a ribbon cutting on National Trails Day.

-Driving Directions: Park at the entrance to Seneca Park at St. Paul Blvd.; or on Scrantom St. at Conkey Ave.; or near Conkey Corner Park (at Conkey and Clifford Ave.).
+Driving Directions: Park at the entrance to Seneca Park at St. Paul Boulevard; or on Scrantom Street at Conkey Avenue; or near Conkey Corner Park (at Conkey and Clifford Avenue).